sudheerapte/popcornserver/doc/commands.rst

 We can use two patterns to shorten the block line further::

-  WITH ALL .creature.X ALL .board.POS BEGIN
+  FORALL PATH .creature.X PATH .board.POS BEGIN
   DEF ALT .board.{{POS}} {{X}}
   END

 In the above block, we have two patterns::

-  ALL .creature.X
+  PATH .creature.X
-  ALL .board.POS
+  PATH .board.POS

 These two patterns introduce two variables, ``X`` and ``POS``.
 The first pattern matches the existing state space in eight ways, with ``X